Updated Aug. 14, 2026

 - Increase awareness of study coordinating responsibilities.

-Required one-time trainings required starting Aug.
+One-time trainings required as of Aug.
 31

-Optional training
+Optional training and handouts

 - Amendments — to prepare researchers for the types of questions and documents required for proposed changes to a study design.